 An Emotional Support Animal (ESA) is an animal that provides emotional support which alleviates one or more identified symptoms or effects of an individual’s disability.
 Unlike a service animal, an Emotional Support Animal is not trained to perform a task for a person with a disability relating to activities of daily living or to accompany that person at all times.
 As a result, ESA's are subject to restriction from any area with a no-pet policy.

 Service animals are by law allowed to accompany their handler anywhere the general public is allowed.
 That same law does not apply to emotional support animals.
 Individuals who wish to bring an emotional support animal onto campus must request an accommodation.
-Students should contact Disability Services for Students for campus housing accommodation as provided for under the Fair Housing Act.
+Students should contact Student Accessibility Services for campus housing accommodation as provided for under the Fair Housing Act.
 Employees who require an ESA in the workplace due to a disability should contact the EEO/ADA Compliance Officer in the Affirmative Action and Equity Office as regulated by the Equal Employment Opportunity Commission.

 Please be aware of the UNH ESA Policy as you prepare documentation, especially the use of online registries, which may not provide adequate support for your accommodation request.